augustovictor/guides/Docker.md

 - **Docker compose**: Combination of the command line tool and a configuration file;
 	- **YAML** file: Specification of the containers that we need to run, network, volumes, env variables, images, etc;
 	- **CLI tool** `docker-compose`: Local dev and test automation with **YAML** files;
+- **Docker swarm**: Orchestration
+	- Scale out: Multiple hosts/nodes/instances/OSs.
+E.g., 3 node swarm;
+	- Swarm mode: Clustering solution built inside docker;
+	- Services: Process responsible for triggering tasks;
+	- Tasks: Process responsible for running containers;
+	- Services replicas column: How many are actually running / How many were specified to run; E.g., **1/1**
+	- Raft: Protocol that ensures consistency across multiple nodes;
+	- Manager: The manager node with a raft database that stores the configuration they need to be an authority;
+	- Worker: Receive orders from the managers;

 ## Commands
 Command | Description